 Lasts up to 5 days if kept covered in the refrigerator.

 - Ground turkey is a GREAT addition to other ground meats.
 It’s perfect to add to ground pork or ground chicken to give those bulk or less fat.

-- Ground turkey holds together about the same as ground beef and is kind of sticky.
+- Ground turkey meat mixture holds together about the same as ground beef and is kind of sticky.
 You can directly substitute it for other ground meats.

-- When cooking ground turkey as a burger, allow the meat to completely sear and cook on one side before trying to turn.
-Otherwise, the meat will stick to the surface and tear the burger.
+- When cooking ground turkey as a burger, use a nonstick skillet and allow the meat to completely sear and cook on one side before trying to turn.
+Otherwise, the meat may stick to the surface and tear the burger.